jkaupp/policies/citizen_code_of_conduct.md

-# Citizen Code of Conduct
+# Community Code of Conduct

 ## 1. Purpose